kamilburda/batcher/docs/sections/Customization/Procedures.md

 Renames images/layers according to the specified pattern.

-This procedure uses the same text entry as the one in Batch Convert or Export Layers next to `Name`, described in [Adjusting Layer Names (Filenames)](Adjusting Filenames.md).
+This procedure uses the same text entry as the one in Batch Convert or Export Layers next to `Name`, described in [Renaming](Renaming.md).

 For Batch Convert and Export Layers, this procedure performs renaming on top of the entry next to `Name`.